You might know a domain as what you type into your browser when you are trying to go to a website. Fastmail’s domain, for instance, is

 - Pick a "primary" domain (say

-example.com), and create all your domain aliases and accounts in that domain.
+example.com), and create your domain email addresses using that domain.

-- Create a single alias in your alternate domain with the special
+- Next, create a single email address using your alternate domain with the special

 *(star) value (e.g.

-*@example.com.au) and set the target of that alias to
+*@example.com.au) and set the target (the deliver to address) of that email address to